MarKo7s/GS/README.md

 # Code implementations:

 It works with LG mode bases.
-All the implementations requieres fibremodes module avaliable in my other repositories.
+All the implementations requiere fibremodes module avaliable in my other repositories.

 ## modemasks.py